 If a fund has performed well in the past, it doesn’t mean it will continue to do well.
 Therefore, you shouldn’t invest in a mutual fund going by its past performance.
 You must look at a fund’s long-term track record, preferably over 7 to 8 years, analyse the consistency of returns, and then invest.

-The views and strategies of the AMC managing the fund may not align with individuals.
-For example, if an individual's risk tolerance or investment objective is different from the AMC's approach, it may lead to suboptimal returns.
+The views and strategies of the AMC managing the fund may not align with your goals.
+For example, if your risk tolerance or investment objective is different from the AMC's approach, it may lead to suboptimal returns.
 Conflicting viewpoints may also lead to dissatisfaction among investors who may feel that their preferences and goals are not adequately reflected in the fund's strategy.

 This is another major disadvantage.
 Unlike direct stock investment, where you have control over the cost of your investments, mutual funds have no such thing.
 It varies across AMCs.
 You need to pay various fees and expenses that can affect your returns.
 Also, the fund manager makes all major decisions related to fund management, and you have no say in them.